feedthedev/vue-route-code-splitting-page-loader/README.md

 An example project to demonstrate how to add a Google-style page loader when code-splitting views at the route level.

+*Note that the page loader in the gif animation is slower than it actually is!*

 ![](https://github.com/Developers-Notebook/vue-route-code-splitting-page-loader/raw/main/vue-page-loader.gif)

 More information is coming soon!